chkpwd/alfred-workflows/ente-totp/README.md

 2. Go to workflows
 3. Right click the Ente 2FA workflow and press Open In Finder.
 4. Export in plain text your Ente 2FA codes
-5. rename that file to secrets.txt and put it in the folder that got opened previously
+5. Rename that file to secrets.txt and put it in the folder that got opened previously

 ![image](https://github.com/user-attachments/assets/0964cb6c-e453-4be9-a8a8-2891001f2762)

 It should look something like this

 6. Open a terminal
+7. Navigate to the folder that got contains the `main.py` file
-7. Run `python main.py import secrets.txt`
+8. Run `python main.py import secrets.txt`
-8. Run `.ente` in Alfred and let the database populate
+9. Run `ente` in Alfred and let the database populate